Force 136: Burmese political links

 During the final Allied offensive into Burma in 1945, there were a series of uprisings in Burma against the Japanese, which Force 136 supported although it had little control or even influence over the rebellious BNA and its supporters.
 The first rebellion involved a locally recruited force known as the Arakan Defence Army turning on the Japanese in Arakan.
 The second involved an uprising by BNA units near Toungoo in Central Burma, beginning on 8 March 1945.
 The final uprising occurred when the entire BNA changed sides on 27 March.

 The forces of the AFO, including the BNA, were renamed the Patriotic Burmese Forces.
 They played a part in the final campaign to recapture Rangoon, and eliminate Japanese resistance in Central Burma.
 The BNA's armed strength at the time of their defection was around 11,000.
 The Patriotic Burmese Forces also included large numbers of communists and other irregulars with loyalty to particular groups and those Karens who had served in the BNA and Karen resistance groups in the Irrawaddy Delta.

 In arranging the acceptance of Aung San and his forces as Allied combatants, Force 136 was in direct conflict with the more staid Civil Affairs Service Officers at South East Asia Command's headquarters, who feared the postwar implications of handing out large numbers of weapons to irregular and potentially anti-British forces, and of promoting the political careers of Aung San or the communist leaders.
 The AFO at the time of the uprising represented itself as the provisional government of Burma.
 It was eventually persuaded to drop this claim after negotiations with South East Asia Command, in return for recognition as a political movement (the AFPFL).

 Indian National Army

 Another force operating under Japanese command in Burma was the Indian National Army, a force composed of former prisoners of war captured by the Japanese at Singapore and some Tamils living in Malaya.
 However, Force 136 was prevented from working with anyone in the Indian National Army, regardless of their intentions.
-The policy towards the INA was formed and administered by India Command, a British rather than Allied headquarters.
+The policy towards the INA was formed and administered by the British Indian Army, a British rather than an Allied organisation.